miniwms/Mini-WMS/reports.md

 # Reporting Screen

-The Shipping Container Screen provides an overview of containers used during the picking process.
-Here's how it works:
+All reports are display only where no action is required.
+Except the Stock integrity report, where action needs to be taken to rectify all reported issues.

 ### Stock integrity report:
 - There should be no items reported here.
 All items reported should be resolved immediately.
-- The warehouse processes like receiving, putaway or picking will not work if these issues are not resolved.
+- The warehouse processes like receiving, putaway, allocation or picking will not work if these issues are not resolved.
 - Proper configuration of your mini warehouse is essential for the smooth operation of these processes.
 - Low Stock Report is ok, you can replenish whenever you receive new stock.

 The rest of the reports are self explanatory.

 <table>
   <tr>
     <td style="width: 50%; text-align: left;">Available reports and charts.</td>